sebastienh/textually.net/content/en/documentation/audio/audioTools.md

 # Audio Tools

-The _Audio Tools_ panel shows all the controls to control audio recording and playback in Nodio.
+The _Audio Tools_ panel shows all the controls to manage audio recording and playback in Stylo/Nodio.

 To show the _Audio Tools_ panel: